Private key management

 This chapter is an overview of private key management schemes, including descriptions of available approaches, advice, and best practices.
-After this chapter, you should be able to choose a solution that is suited to your users.
+After this chapter, you should be able to choose a solution suited to your users.

 Get to know the most common bitcoin private key management schemes, then follow our guidelines to pick the right one for your users.

 A single key is stored locally on the device.
 No user action is required for backup.